 The NHS England and NHS Improvement COVID-19 vaccination programme website offers additional resources you may find useful including:

-Our COVID-19 gateway page includes links to the key NHS and Public Health England web pages that will help you keep up to date with the current situation.
+Our COVID-19 learning gateway includes links to the key NHS and Public Health England web pages that will help you keep up to date with the current situation.
 You will find these in the Core and foundation learning section along with links to the Royal Pharmaceutical Society's Coronavirus (COVID-19) hub and Health Education England's Coronavirus (COVID-19) e-learning programme which includes resources for pharmacy staff.
 In this section you can also access our Remote consultation skills e-learning programme which can support you to apply your existing consultation skills when undertaking consultations via video and over the phone.
 The Advanced learning section contains more specific clinical guidance and information on medicines.
 The tools and further reading will support you to respond to the pandemic and offer the best care to patients and the public, regardless of the sector you are working in.
+Here you can access information about coronavirus treatment options such as antivirals and neutralising monoclonal antibodies (nMABs) for non-hospitalised patients with COVID-19.
 You will also find a link to an e-learning module from the Royal College of General Practitioners introducing the impact of post-COVID-19 syndrome on patients and how to manage their symptoms and expectations in primary care.

 If you are already working in secondary care and are looking for materials to help you upskill, then we recommend the Health Education England e-Learning for Healthcare (e-LfH) Coronavirus (COVID-19) portal.
 In the Resources for pharmacy staff area there is a learning path titled, Looking after acutely unwell patients.